-- The number of fisheries interactions involving cetaceans is highly uncertain and should be addressed as a matter of priority as it is a prerequisite for the WPEB to determine a status for any Indian Ocean cetacean species. - Available evidence indicates considerable risk to cetaceans in the Indian Ocean, particularly from tuna drift gillnets (Anderson, 2014). - Current reported interactions and mortalities are scattered but are most likely severely underestimated. - Maintaining or increasing fishing effort in the Indian Ocean without appropriate mitigation measures in place will likely result in further declines in a number of cetacean species.
-An increasing effort by tuna drift gillnet fisheries has been reported to the IOTC, which is a major cause of concern for a number of species, particularly in the northern Indian Ocean. - Appropriate mechanisms should be developed by the Compliance Committee to ensure CPCs comply with their data collection and reporting requirements for cetaceans.
+- The number of fisheries interactions involving cetaceans is highly uncertain and should be addressed as a matter of priority as it is a prerequisite for the WPEB to determine a status for any Indian Ocean cetacean species. - Available evidence indicates considerable risk to cetaceans in the Indian Ocean, particularly from tuna drift gillnets. - Current reported interactions and mortalities are scattered but are most likely severely underestimated (Anderson et al., 2020, Kiszka et al., 2021). - Maintaining or increasing fishing effort in the Indian Ocean without appropriate mitigation measures in place will likely result in further declines in a number of cetacean species.
+An increasing effort by tuna drift gillnet fisheries has been reported to the IOTC, which is a major cause of concern for a number of species, particularly in the northern Indian Ocean.